-Each area can be done in stages and implemented as gently or as drastically as you feel comfortable with.
-I’ve found the benefits of addressing these areas have included less stress, more freedom and a greater appreciation for the simple things in life.
+Each area can be looked at in stages and implemented as gently or as drastically as you feel comfortable with.
+I’ve found the benefits of addressing these areas have included less stress, more freedom and a greater appreciation of the simple things in life.

 Declutter your possessions

 If you’re seeking a calmer life you may wish to declutter your home.
 This is because less stuff means less housework, less time organising and tidying, less time looking for things and less time getting things repaired or replaced.

 A clutter-free home can have an impact on how we feel.
 By letting go people often say they feel lighter, freer and can see everything in life a little more clearly.

 It’s wonderful to live in a home comprising of only the things you use and love.
 In my case, it was a long journey, but I haven’t looked back because a home without clutter is an uplifting and energising place to be.
 It also provides a little more time to put my feet up!

 Create some life boundaries

 It’s wise to guard your time and create space for the things that make you happy.
 This can be achieved by establishing what’s important in your life and planning time to relax and recharge.
 It’s also valuable to look at your commitments to see if any can be reduced, tweaked or removed.
 Regularly looking at how you’re spending your time is a great habit to get into.